Christ Cathedral (Salina, Kansas): Architecture

 Also at the crossing at the entrance to the choir is a rood beam, which was put in place in 1918 as a memorial to the cathedral's primary benefactor, Sarah E. Batterson.
-The carvings on the beam were done by Alois Lang of the Manitowoc Seating Works.
+The carvings on the beam were by Alois Lang of the Manitowoc Seating Works.
 He also carved the St. Paul statue located in one of the niches in the pulpit.

 The original pipe organ in the choir was built by Henry Pilcher's Sons, of Louisville, Kentucky.
 It was replaced in 1977 by the present organ, which was designed by Canon Royce Young and built by the M. P. Moller Pipe Organ Company of Hagerstown, Maryland.

 The high altar was carved from Carthage marble.
 The center carving features the symbol of Christ the Savior and is flanked by two quatrefoils.
 The reredos was carved from Silverdale limestone.
 Four pinnacles rise from it and are capped with crockets.
 St. Mary's Altar is located in the northwest corner of the north transept.
 It is the oldest altar in the cathedral having been originally used by Christ Church parish in 1887.
 It is carved from oak in three panels.
 The center panel features the symbol of Christ the Savior and is flanked by the Alpha on the left and Omega on the right.
 The words "IN REMEMBRANCE OF ME" are carved along the upper front part of the altar.